 An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted materials or published paper, in conjunction with the publisher (or society).
 Such measures will generally include contacting the author of the material or paper and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, the publication of a correction, retraction, expression of concern, or other note, as may be relevant.
 Every reported act of unethical publishing behavior must be looked into, even if it is discovered years after publication.

-The Editor-in-Chief of the journal is responsible for deciding which of the submitted articles should be published.
-The Editor-in-Chief may be guided by the policies of the journal’s Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The Editor-in-Chief may confer with other editors or reviewers in making this decision.
+The Editor is responsible for deciding which of the submitted articles should be published.
+The Editor may be guided by the policies of the journal’s Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The Editor may confer with other editors or reviewers in making this decision.

 DUTIES OF THE REVIEWERS